Illegal trade seizures: Helmeted hornbills

 Despite repeated alerts provided to law enforcement authorities in China of the existence of the carving of helmeted hornbill casques in the same locations as ivory, rosewood and pangolin scales, there have yet to be any meaningful enforcement efforts targeting the carving industry for using illegal wildlife parts.

-EIA welcomes referenced information to update the map and the dataset is available for research and analysis on request from ukinfo(at)eia-international.org.
+We welcomes referenced information to update the map and the dataset is available for research and analysis on request.
+Please contact us.